lucee/lucee-docs/docs/04.guides/06.extensions/10.extension-membase/page.md

 	* cacheGetAll()

 * The function cacheGetMetadata() will return metadata only for the whole cache instance but not for the single key.
-Actually the java client allow us to manage the cache using the default bucket ( this is planned to be improved by the membase guys in a near future ).
+Actually the Java client allow us to manage the cache using the default bucket ( this is planned to be improved by the membase guys in a near future ).

-* Actually the java client allow us to manage the cache using the default bucket ( this is planned to be improved by the membase guys in a near future ).
+* Actually the Java client allow us to manage the cache using the default bucket ( this is planned to be improved by the membase guys in a near future ).